FG begs resident doctors to suspend strike – The Sun Nigeria

 From Adanna Nnamani, Abuja

-The Federal government on Tuesday made a passionate appeal to the National Association of Resident Doctors (NARD), to call off its ongoing industrial action.
+The Federal Government has appealed to the National Association of Resident Doctors (NARD) to call off its industrial action.

-NARD embarked on an indefinite strike on July 26, 2023, following the expiration of a two-week ultimatum it issued to the Federal Government.
+NARD embarked on an indefinite strike on July 26,, following expiration of a two-week ultimatum it issued to the Federal Government.

-Speaking at a Press Conference in Abuja, the Permanent Secretary, Federal Ministry of Labour and Employment, Kachollom Daju, begged the doctors to consider the lives of many Nigerians that are as take and end the strike.
+Speaking at a Press Conference in Abuja, Permanent Secretary, Federal Ministry of Labour and Employment, Kachollom Daju, begged the doctors to consider the lives of many Nigerians that are at stake and end the strike.

 Daju assured that the new government and the relevant agencies were working round the clock to ensure that the contentious issues were addressed and the doctors’ demands met.